Fleckism/SecurityPlus/My linked notes/Whaling.md

+---
+tags: [OIR, Attack]
+---
-a spear phishing attack directed specifically against upper levels of management in the organization (CEOs and other "big fish").
+a **spear phishing attack directed specifically against upper levels of management in the organization (CEOs and other "big fish")**.
 Upper management may also be more vulnerable to ordinary phishing attacks because of their reluctance to learn basic security procedures.